 San Diego County boasts more than a hundred breweries.
-Located as close as just 20-minute drive away from San Diego, they offer ample flavors of the popular drink.
-While bars all over the city serve different varieties of beer, visiting one of the breweries is a must-do activity during your first visit to San Diego.
+Located as close as just 20-minute drive from San Diego, they offer ample flavors of the popular drink.
+While bars all over the city serve different varieties of beer, visiting one of the breweries is a must-do activity during your first visit.

 The Best Time to Visit San Diego for the First Time

-No weather can prevent you from visiting San Diego for the first or hundredth time.
+No weather can stop you from visiting San Diego.
 The city is known for its mild weather that stays pleasant all year round.
 With on average 263 sunny day, San Diego makes your first visit enjoyable in summer, spring, fall, or winter.
 The average temperature lingers at 70 degrees Fahrenheit, making its closest neighbor, Los Angeles, look at San Diego in envy.

 Shoulder months, March though May and September through November, however, offer the most comfortable first trips to San Diego.
 High temperatures pair with lower rates and great deals to ensure that you get the most of your visit.

-San Diego never overwhelms with endless rains, further proving that your first time in the city will be pleasant at any season.
+San Diego never overwhelms with endless rains, further proving that your first time in the city will be pleasant regardless of the season.
 December usually brings 5-6 rainy days and is considered the rainiest month, though.

 The end of summer also has its advantages.
-The weather still promises to spoil the first-time visitors of San Diego with the ample beach-infused days.
-On top of that, airline fares become even more affordable after peak season comes to its end.
+The weather still promises to spoil the first-time guests of San Diego with ample beach-infused days.
+On top of that, airline fares become even more affordable after the peak season comes to its end.
 August is the cheapest month to fly into the city.
 Lower prices on entertainment and accommodation follow shorty after the tourist season ends.